jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

 Once ARGoS/your C++ code has been built, you can setup SIERRA:

 #.
-Install SIERRA package by following the instructions in :ref:`ln-package`.
+Install SIERRA package by following the instructions in :ref:`ln-packages`.

 #.
 Verify GNU :program:`parallel` is installed; if it is not installed, ask your
    cluster admin to install it for you.